 At the Door County Maritime Museum, you can visit the museum for a discounted admission, tour the tug John Purves and the USCG 41-footer (which was originally stationed here) and visit their new exhibit “The Water Defines Us: DCMM@50” on Saturday and Sunday.

-From 9 am to 2 pm on Saturday, representatives will be stationed by the Selvick tugs to converse with guests.
+From 9 am to 2 pm on Saturday, representatives will be stationed by the Sarter Marine Towing tugs to converse with guests.

 Two busses will be running for the event to shuttle guests among the 5 stops; Fincantieri Bay Shipbuilding, CenterPointe Yacht Services, Sawyer Park, and Door County Maritime Museum.
 Comfortable walking shoes are recommended.
 Tours at Fincantieri Bay Shipbuilding take about an hour and are on gravel and pavement.
 Please note that this tour requires a considerable amount of walking, standing, and steps.

-Tickets will be available at both shipyard entry gates on the day of the event and will be available for purchase prior to the event online here.
-Early bird ticket prices are $15 for adults until April 26.
-Then beginning Saturday, April 27, the ticket price is $20 per adult and the student price of $7 for students ages 11-17 remains throughout the event.
+Tickets will be will be sold in one hour time slots for the Bay Shipbuilding tours online here.
+The other sites can be toured at any time.
+Early bird ticket prices are $20 for adults until September 10th.
+Then beginning Saturday, September 11th, the ticket price is $25 per adult and the student price of $10 for students ages 11-17 remains throughout the event.
 Due to the time constraints of a one-day event, only a limited amount of tickets is available.